acgetchell/acgetchell.github.io-archive/content/2016-04-17-atom-v-clion.md

 Category: Programming
 Tags: c++

 So today I decided to give [CLion][1] a try.
-After all, I need all the help I can get.
+I need all the help I can get.

 [Atom][2] is very nice, and I've been using it since 0.1 for everything from
 $\LaTeX$ing papers to writing this blog to everyday coding in C++.
 However, my